akprasad/arunkprasad.com/akp/posts/how-to-break-the-habit-loop-for-distracting-websites.md

 # [iOS] Enable *Content & Privacy Restrictions*

+!!! warning
+    **Update** -- This doesn't work. iOS allows block lists only as part of their "Limit Adult Websites" feature, which has false positives and can block legitimate sites based on keywords.

 If you have an iOS device, you can also enable per-website restrictions:

 1. Go to *Content & Privacy Restrictions* in *Settings*.